 How is this test done?

 This test is done with a stool sample.
-You will be asked to give a random or a timed container with a lid.
-Do not collect fecal material from the toilet bowl or put toilet In some cases, your provider may need to collect the sample using a rectal swab.
+You will likely be asked to give a random or container with a lid.
+Don't collect fecal material from the toilet bowl, put toilet In some cases, your provider may need to collect the sample using a rectal swab.